-(Note that the Linux random() is non-linear and hence much better, though still not cryptographically strong.

-We will return to pseudorandom number generation later in this course.

-See Katz & Lindell Chapter 3 for an in-depth discussion of this topic.)
+- The Linux random() is non-linear and hence much better, though still not cryptographically strong. - We will return to pseudorandom number generation later in this course. - See Goldwasser & Bellare Chapter 3 for an in-depth discussion of this topic.

 Ideas for improving stream ciphers